juergenweb/FieldtypeOpeningHours/README.md

 * timesuffix: A text that should be displayed after the time (default: none)
 * showClosed: true: closed days will be displayed; false: closed days will not be displayed (default: true)

-Please use these parameters as an array (see example below) inside the parenthesis.
+Please use these parameters as an array (see example below) inside the parenthesis to adapt the markup to your needs.

 ```
 echo $page->fieldname->render(['wrappertag' => 'div', 'itemtag' => 'div', 'daytag' => 'span', 'timetag' => 'span', 'wrapperclass' => 'opening-list', 'fulldayName' => true, 'timeseparator' => '; ',